jacobw328/Netflix-suggestions-app/developmentJournal.md

 #Journal Entry 6
 ###3/11/16
 #### Today for my 20% project I started working on my classics vs my musicals section of my quiz.
 I have 3 questions so far and they all allude to popular movies from the 80s and 2000s.
 I have not implemented the option for a new question if you don't know what movies I am asking about.
 I also edited some questions so the user doesn't have to type answers as eomplex as they were.
 For example instead of typing "high school musical" you can just type "musical".
 I let John try my program today and he thought it was inconvenient so I need to work on that.
 Next week I will finish my current section and start the next section.

+#Journal Entry 7
+###4/1/16
+#### Today for my 20% project I mostly went over the code I have now and tried to debug it or make it better(better as in smoother or easier to read and hopefully easier to use in the future).
+I have completed my deliverable and am on track for the next deliverable.
+In order to achieve my goal for this deliverable I had to have to sections of the personality quiz done and I have three so I'm already getting close to my next deliverable which I believe is have more than half of my personality quiz done.
+Next week I will start on the next section.
+I don't know what it is yet, but we'll cross that bridge when we get there.